-Nothing gives our team more hope than the support we have seen from the dedicated community that wraps itself around St. Francis House during times of uncertainty.
+Nothing gives our staff more hope than the support we have seen from the dedicated community that wraps itself around St. Francis House during times of uncertainty.

 As we address the challenges posed by the Coronavirus strain COVID-19, we are working to keep St. Francis House a welcoming space of refuge for the homeless individuals we serve.
 We take the spread of respiratory diseases within our population very seriously, and the health and safety of our guests, tenants, staff, and volunteers is our top priority.

-- We have hired an outside cleaning service to add another layer of daily deep cleaning in our building, with a special focus on high-touch areas, in addition to increased sanitization by our facilities during the day.
+- An outside cleaning service adds another layer of daily deep cleaning in our building, with a special focus on high-touch areas, in addition to increased sanitization by our facilities during the day.

-- For the safety of our staff and guests, we have temporarily suspended all clothing donations at St Francis House.
-There are few exceptions, including our Amazon Wishlist, prearranged bulk quantities, and prearranged new PPE supplies.
+- For the safety of our staff and guests, we have temporarily suspended all clothing donations until further notice at St Francis House.
+There are few exceptions, including our Amazon Wishlist and prearranged new PPE supplies.
 To arrange a donation, please reach out to email@example.com.

 Thank you for your continued support of St. Francis House.